-The above table tells us how many new jobs will be created from 2012 through 2022.
-For example, the study is projecting 580,800 new jobs for personal care aids.
-It's interesting to note three of the top four spots belong to the healthcare industry: personal care aids, registered nurses, and home health aides.
+The above table tells us how many new jobs will be created from 2019 through 2029.
+For example, the study is projecting 1,159,500 new jobs for home health and personal care aides.

 Openings created are different than growth in jobs.
 Openings created also include information on turnover.
-For example, we know from the first table of data these studies are forecasting 434,700 new retail jobs.
-In this second table appears a projection of 1,955,700 openings created.
-This means there are 1,521,000 retail salesperson jobs created due to turnover.
-These openings are created because someone left their job.
+For example, we know from the first table of data these studies are forecasting 826,600 new fast food and counter worker jobs.
+In this second table appears a projection of that includes turnover.
+For example, each year 568,800 home health and personal care aide jobs are created because someone left their job.

 |Occupation||Increase over 10 Years|

 Another way to look at job growth is the percentage increase in the number of jobs over time.
-For example, these studies are projecting 424,200 new home health aide jobs, and the above table tells us that's an increase of 48.5% from 2012 through 2022.
-Once again, the top positions are dominated by workers in the healthcare industry.
+For example, these studies are projecting an increase of 60.7% from 2019 through 2029 in jobs for wind turbine and service technicians.

 While it's certainly interesting to know the jobs that will be in high demand over the next decade, it's equally important to understand which jobs are contracting.